eldub1999/n8n-document-processor/approach.md

 - `created_at`: Timestamp of upload
 - `updated_at`: Timestamp of last update
 - `description`: Optional description of the document
+- `content_hash`: Hash of the document content for deduplication
+- `version`: Current version number of the document
+- `is_latest`: Boolean flag indicating if this is the latest version

+A complementary `document_versions` table will track version history:
+- `id`: UUID primary key
+- `document_id`: Reference to the main document
+- `version_number`: Sequential version number
+- `storage_path`: Path to the archived version in storage
+- `created_at`: When this version was created
+- `created_by`: Who created this version
+- `expiry_date`: When this archived version can be removed (5 years after creation)

 This schema allows us to efficiently query documents, while maintaining a clean separation between metadata and file storage.